dandoug/lodgify-reviews/README.md

 ```

 ### import_reviews.py
 This script will import reviews from a file.
-The file is in of two formats and the choice is indicated by the extension of the input filename.
-In either case, the process will create one review at a time and messages about progress and errors will be sent to the console.
+The file is in one of two formats and the choice is indicated by the extension of the input filename.
+In either case, the process will create one review at a time and messages about the reesults and errors will be sent to the console.

 #### Input file formats